Jordan-M-Young/JY_Data_Blogs/Safe!_MediumBlog1/README.md

 # Safe!
 The Effect of Batting Hand on Making it to First Base
-This is the repo for my first data blog on medium.
-I've included several scripts in this folder:
+This is the repo for my first data blog on Towards Data Science. https://towardsdatascience.com/safe-the-effect-of-batting-hand-on-making-it-to-first-base-b89ac3a1888 I've included several scripts in this folder:

 (1) A data formatter script, used to clean and split data sets into left handed, right handed, and switch hitter datasets